Review by Frank Plowright

 Four chapters occupy a reasonable span of time.
 There are departures and mysteries, broken promises and secrets, and some characters stepping up from their previous roles.
 One is Flycatcher, a transformed frog who’s been the janitor in Fabletown’s admin building for years, allegedly on community service.
 He hangs about with Little Boy Blue and Pinocchio, and only just avoided being culled in the previous volume according to the Fables Encyclopedia.
 Having been awarded a reprieve, there’s a greater reason for his presence than previously assumed.
 The North Wind also pays a visit, but this is very much a book of two halves.
 Homelands is the next volume.

-All but the opening story are also to be found along with 1001 Nights of Snowfall in Fables Deluxe Edition hardcover volume four.
+All but the opening story are also to be found along with 1001 Nights of Snowfall in Fables Deluxe Edition Boom Four.
 The benefit is superior binding and printing on glossy paper rather than pulp stock.
+Alternatively all that and much more is contained in 2019’s Fables Compendium One.